AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/mariadb-modules.md

   </tr>
   <tr>
    <td role="rowheader">Sort </td>
-   <td> <p>For each level that you want your results sorted by, click <span class="bold">Add item</span>, then select the field that you want to sort the results by and whether you want to sort ascending or descending</p> </td>
+   <td> <p>For each level that you want your results sorted by, click <strong>Add item</strong>, then select the field that you want to sort the results by and whether you want to sort ascending or descending</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Limit</td>